Rabindra-pandey/rxp-markdown-wc/README.md

 - **openlinksinnewtab** (Use to active target="\_blank" for anchor tag if we added the value as true. default is false)
 - **markdown** (Use to add markdown content)
 - **markdownapi** (Use to add api end point.
 If we assigned the parseonserver attribute as true, it will take the default value['https://md-api-vert.vercel.app/api/markdown'] else will take user provided value)

-### Input

-Rendering using markdown attribute.
-It will render from client side by default if we passed only markdown attribute or used setAttribute for dynamic content.
-If any error is there from api end, it will fallback to client side rendering.

 ```html
     <rnp-markdown markdown="## Hello World"> </rnp-markdown>